An Effective Leader for Doña Ana County

 Jeff also serves as the Southern New Mexico Director for the New Mexico Wilderness Alliance, where in 2005 he helped develop a campaign for the protection of the Organ Mountains and surrounding public lands.
 After nearly ten years of tireless advocacy, Jeff successfully helped lead a national coalition of organizations to establish the Organ Mountains-Desert Peaks National Monument.
 On May 21st, 2014 Jeff was invited by the White House to join President Obama for the formal proclamation signing, creating the new monument.

-Jeff has received various commendations for his service, including the 1st Amendment Freedom Award from the New Mexico Foundation for Open Government, “Medal of Merit” by the American Legion, “Top Supporter of Education” by the New Mexico Coalition of School Administrators and “Legislator of the Year” by the New Mexico Recycling Coalition.
+Jeff has received various commendations for his service, including the Best in Government Award from Common Cause New Mexico, 1st Amendment Freedom Award from the New Mexico Foundation for Open Government, “Medal of Merit” by the American Legion, “Top Supporter of Education” by the New Mexico Coalition of School Administrators, Luminaria Award by Conservation Voters New Mexico, and “Legislator of the Year” by the New Mexico Recycling Coalition.

 Jeff grew up in Las Cruces where he attended University Hills Elementary School and Lynn Junior High School.
 He attended High School at the New Mexico Military Institute in Roswell, and was in the Junior ROTC.
 Jeff earned a degree in Political Science from the University of Texas, Austin, and completed graduate level coursework at the Institute of World Politics in Washington DC.
 While in Austin, Jeff gained a solid background in public policy and legislation, fighting for tough consumer protections working for the consumer advocacy group Public Citizen as a Policy Specialist.